Setting up ad campaigns with Facebook Ads

-As a social media platform, Facebook serves a large audience (6.2 million daily users in Russia).
+As a social media platform, Facebook serves a large audience (more than one billion active users).
 And the platform’s advantages are not limited to the userbase.
 Look at these figures: 26% of people that click on these ads finally make a purchase.
 Just imagine how many people see ads in the network, and you will realize that the result is pretty worthy.
 Impressed already?
 Nice, let’s keep things moving… toward CPA marketing.

 Handling affiliate programs in Facebook Ads is not a big deal for a publisher.
 However, one may still run into some difficulties, and this is where our guide may come in handy.
 One of the most yielding and efficient CPA-based models is arbitrage.
 Under this principle, a marketer drives cheap traffic to the advertiser website through affiliate links.
 Profit!